 - Limited sales of high demand items – purchasing limits may be set for certain items available for purchase from the Stockroom shelves.

-- No package delivery from the Stockroom to labs – lab groups will be responsible for pickup of their packages from the Stockroom if Stockroom staffing is limited for any reason.
+- No package delivery from the Stockroom to labs – lab groups MAY be responsible for pickup of their packages from the Stockroom if Stockroom staffing is limited for any reason.
 In this case, PIs would have to arrange for transport of items from the Stockroom to their labs using their own carts or hand-trucks; the Stockroom will not be able to lend carts as they are in use holding items awaiting pickup.